About the Climate Toolkit

 Climate Toolkit members at the first quarterly webinar, December 2020

-Currently, the Climate Toolkit embraces thirty-two goals for addressing climate change within the categories of energy, water, waste, food service, transportation, landscapes and horticulture, investments, engagement and research.
+Currently, the Climate Toolkit embraces thirty-three goals for addressing climate change within the categories of energy, water, waste, food service, transportation, landscapes and horticulture, investments, engagement and research.
 The goals were determined through a collaborative process with input from members of the Directors of Large Gardens group.
 The goals will evolve based on member input over time; we encourage the submission of updates about any climate-related efforts – whether from the existing goals list or beyond – from all participants.

 The Climate Toolkit’s goals are designed to align with both the United Nations Sustainable Development Goals (as compared here) and the Project Drawdown Table of Solutions (as compared here).